roberttwomey/ds-art-midterm/README.md

 ## Team Roles

 Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.

+## Technical Notes and Dependencies

+Any implementation details or notes we need to repeat your work.
+- Additional libraries you are using for this project
+- Does this code require other pip packages, software, etc?
+- Does this code need to run on some other (non-datahub) platform?
+(CoLab, etc.)

 ## Reference